IBM-Bluemix-Docs/security-advisor/what-are-insights.md

 Collected and analyzed Activity Tracker information includes:

-* The IP address of the inititator of the API call
+* The IP address of the inititater of the API call
 * The user that authenticated
-* The acvitity type
+* The activity type
 * The activity result
 * Timestamps

-Because you own the data, you are responsible for ensuring that it is deleted in accordence with the legal requirements for your industry and your business.
+Because you own the data, you are responsible for ensuring that it is deleted in accordance with the legal requirements for your industry and your business.
 For more information, check out [Deleting objects](/docs/cloud-object-storage?topic=cloud-object-storage-security).
 {: tip}